-Line 15b City of New York part-year resident tax - Enter on line 15b the amount of New York City part-year resident tax from

-Form IT-205-A-I, page 2, Worksheet A, line b.
+Line 15b New York City part-year resident tax - Enter on line 15b the amount of New York City part-year resident tax from Form IT-205-A-I, page 2, Worksheet A, line b.

-Line 16 - Enter on line 16 the amount of New York City tax on the capital gain portion of the estate's or trust's lump-sum distribution from Form IT-230, Part II, line 2.
+Line 16 - Enter on line 16 the amount of New York City tax on the capital gain portion of the estate's or trust's lump-sum distribution from Form IT-230, Part 2, line 2.
 Attach Form IT-230 to Form IT-205.

 Line 18 - If an accumulation distribution has been made, attach a statement showing the computation of the credit claimed and enter on line 18.
-See Accumulation distribution credit on page 4.
+See Accumulation distribution credit on page 5.

-Line 20 City of New York separate tax on lump-sum distributions - Enter the amount of any New York City separate tax on lump-sum distributions from Form IT-230, line 24, city of New York column.
+Line 20 New York City separate tax on lump-sum distributions Enter the amount of any New York City separate tax on lump-sum distributions from Form IT-230, line 24, New York City column.
 Attach Form IT-230 to Form IT-205.

-Line 22 Credit for city of New York
+Line 22 Credit for New York City unincorporated business tax (UBT)

-unincorporated business tax (UBT) -- Enter the amount of city of New York unincorporated business tax credit from Form IT-219, Credit for City of New York Unincorporated Business Tax.
+Enter the amount of New York City unincorporated business tax credit from Form IT-219, Credit for New York City Unincorporated Business Tax.
 The estate or trust can claim this credit if:

-- the estate or trust was the owner of a business located in the city of New York that filed NYC-202 and paid unincorporated business tax; or - the estate or trust was a partner in a partnership that operated a business located in the city of New York that filed Form NYC-204 and paid unincorporated business tax.
+- the estate or trust was the owner of a business located in the New York City that filed New York City's Form NYC-202, Unincorporated Business Tax Return for Individuals, Estates, and Trusts, and paid unincorporated business tax; or - the estate or trust was a partner in a partnership that operated a business located in the New York City that filed New York City's Form NYC-204, Unincorporated Business Tax Return for Partnerships, and paid unincorporated business tax.

-To claim this credit, fill in Form IT-219 and transfer the amount to Form IT-205. line 22.
+To claim this credit, fill in Form IT-219 and transfer the amount to Form IT-205, line 22.
 Attach Form IT-219 to your return.
 For more information, see the instructions for Form IT-219.

-Line 24 City of New York minimum income tax - Enter the amount of any New York City minimum income tax due from Form IT-220.
+Line 24 New York City minimum income tax - Enter the amount of any New York City minimum income tax due from Form IT-220.
 Items of tax preference that fiduciaries report on Form IT-220 are to be taken from federal Form 1041, Schedule I, Alternative Minimum Tax.
 Attach Form IT-220 to Form IT-205.

-Line 25 City of Yonkers resident income tax surcharge - Enter on this line the estate's or trust's Yonkers resident income tax surcharge from the Yonkers worksheet. line o, below.
+Line 25 Yonkers resident income tax surcharge - Enter on this line the estate's or trust's Yonkers resident income tax surcharge from the Yonkers worksheet, line x, below.
 However, if the estate or trust did not make an entry on line 14, leave line 25 blank also.